benfarmer05/QGIS_Dissertation/doc/Changelist.md

 Once it is (hopefully) sucessfully reinstalled on the new OS, which has some dependency issues with MacPorts (and MacPorts is required to have access to the newest GDAL versions, so I can't avoid using it to properly load geodatabases), I may have to set up all my preferences in QGIS again.
 This includes the plug-in that loaded stuff like NOAA /ESRI ocean basebamps, and also the benthic terrain modeler plug-in

+Update 17 Oct 2024:
+- Installing QGIS from the regular launcher for MacOS, after already having QGIS installed using MacPorts with latest updates and upgrades, seemed to somehow do the trick.
+QGIS 3.38.3-Grenoble is opening properly, with all latest GDAL, PROJ, and GEOS.
+Woo!
+- Now I'm making sure I can load the geodatabase properly again
+- Okay now I am realizing this didn't actually work and MacPorts never finished properly installing QGIS.
+Ugh.
+GDAL drivers are still out of date so loading the geodatabase is messed up again
+- So I am working to install via MacPorts again - which may still be broken with MacOS Sequoia
+- In the meantime, can try working with original Dan VI_Shapes bathy?